Cosmic-Ide/Cosmic-IDE/docs/settings-reference.md

 editor's Project Commands menu and open in bottom PTY tabs.
 These fields are trusted executable configuration, not escaped literal arguments.

-### Installed plugins

-The screen shows plugin name, runtime state, and version for plugins discovered at startup.
-It does not currently provide install, update, enable-whole-plugin, or uninstall actions.

-### Plugin repository
+### Plugin marketplace

-The Repository field persists a plugin-index URL.
-The runtime currently does not fetch or install from this URL; it is reserved configuration for a marketplace flow.
-Changing it alone has no effect on installed plugins.
+The Plugins tab provides search plus Marketplace and Installed filters.
+Extension cards use user-facing Installed or Update labels instead of exposing internal runtime states.
+Tapping a card opens a full-screen details sheet with Markdown documentation and install, update, setup, or uninstall actions.

+The settings button beside the filters edits the HTTPS plugin-index URL.
+Saving a repository URL refreshes the marketplace immediately.

 ## Terminal